vue-pie-laravel/core/README.md

 # Vue-Cli Boiler Plate for building an SPA with Laravel 5.8+

+### CORE IS IN DEVELOPMENT ###

+> Some file that are critical to the funcionality of this source are still being worked on and will be added soon.

 ## About

 **Project Status** : `Alpha` ( Concept Limbo )